BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 | 5 | The model may Move up to its full Move Value; however, they may not declare a Heroic Combat during the Fight Phase. |
 | 6 | The model may Move up to its full Move Value. |

-**PARTICIPANTS**

-Good: Helm Hammerhand, Wraith of the Hornburg; Héra, Daughter of Helm.

-Evil: Wulf, High Lord of the Hill Tribes; General Targg; 24 Hill Tribesmen: 2 with no additional equipment, 2 with light shield, 2 with flaming brand, 2 with flaming brand and light shield, 4 with spear, 4 with two-handed weapon, 8 with bow.

 ![](../media/scenarios/war_of_the_rohirrim/last_stand_of_helm_hammerhand.jpg)

 ---

 ## THE FATE OF ROHAN

+**PARTICIPANTS**

+Good: Héra, Bride of Death; Olwyn, Shieldmaiden of Rohan; Fréaláf, First Marshal of the Riddermark with horse; Captain of Rohan with horse, heavy armour and shield; 24 Riders of Rohan: 16 with no additional equipment, 8 with throwing spear.

+Evil: Wulf, High Lord of the Hill Tribes; General Targg; 2 Hill Tribes Chieftains; 60 Hill Tribesmen: 5 with no additional equipment, 5 with light shield, 5 with flaming brand, 5 with flaming brand and light shield, 10 with spear, 10 with two-handed weapon, 20 with bow.

 **LAYOUT**